knative/test-infra/config/prow/staging/README.md

 - `Makefile` Commands to interact with the staging Prow instance regarding configs and updates.
 - `boskos_resources.yaml` Pool of projects used by Boskos.
+- `config.yaml` Generated configuration for Prow.
-- `config.yaml` Generated configuration of the Prow jobs.
+- `jobs/config.yaml` Generated configuration for Prow jobs.
 - `config_staging.yaml` Input configuration for `make_config.go` to generate
   `config.yaml`.
 - `plugins.yaml` Generated configuration of the Prow plugins.